vonhraban/docs-1/pages/go-micro.md

 summary:
 ---

-Go Micro is a pluggable RPC framework for distributed systems development.
+Go Micro is a pluggable framework for distributed systems development.

-The **micro** philosophy is sane defaults with a pluggable architecture.
-We provide defaults to get you started quickly but everything can be easily swapped out.
-It comes with built in support for {json,proto}-rpc encoding, consul or multicast dns for service discovery, http for communication and random hashed client side load balancing.

-Plugins are available at [github.com/micro/go-plugins](https://github.com/micro/go-plugins).

-Follow us on [Twitter](https://twitter.com/microhq) or join the [Slack](http://slack.micro.mu/) community.

 ## Features